JonGift/Pi-Ai/docs/running-model-on-RPi/README.md

 pip install opencv-python
 ```
 **Note: Step 4 will automatically activate your openvino virtual environment.
 To deactivate, simply type "deactivate".
 To activate, type "workon openvino".**<br>

+# What's Next?
+At this point our optimized model should be running and making detections on your system.
+If you'd like to train your own model, please follow the documentation located in the training-custom-model, training-with-gpu, and labeling-training-data folders.
+Afterwards, you'll need to optimize the model for use with OpenVINO, which can be found in the openVINO-openVINO-model-optimizer folder.